Aaryan-17-ship-it/AI-ML/README.md

 <br>
 Exact Match Search: Checks if the specific square footage and room count exist in the current database.
 <br>
-AI Prediction: Utilizes Scikit-Learn to predict prices for properties that fall outside the immediate dataset.
+❖ AI Prediction: Utilizes Scikit-Learn to predict prices for properties that fall outside the immediate dataset.
 <br>
-Data Visualization: Generates a scatter plot using Matplotlib to show how the user's selection compares to market trends.
+❖ Data Visualization: Generates a scatter plot using Matplotlib to show how the user's selection compares to market trends.
 <br>
+❖ Error Handling: Validates user input to ensure only numeric values are processed.
-Error Handling: Validates user input to ensure only numeric values are processed.
+❖ Error Handling: Validates user input to ensure only numeric values are processed.
 <br>
 <br>
-Technologies/Tools Used
+❖ Technologies/Tools Used:
 <br>
 1. Programming Language
 <br>